gford1000-aws/api-postbox/README.md

 * The SQS message queue will retain messages for 14 days, to maximise resilience if downstream experiences outages
 * Data in the S3 bucket is encrypted at rest using server-side encryption
 * Data in the S3 bucket expires after 14 days, to be consistent with SQS message retention
+* The Lambda function runs within 2 private subnets
+* Only a single NAT Gateway is deployed - for full resiliency 2 should be used, with separate routing tables for each private subnet based on AZ

 ## Licence